adrianmaciuc/prompt-academy/prompt-academy-workshop.md

 Step 2: Use the above planning steps to create a plan and then generate the code.

-Step 3: Only I create an account on loveable.dev (free plan is enough)
+Step 3: Only I create an account on loveable.dev or v0.app (free plan is enough)

 ## ✅ Home assignment after Day 1:
-- Choose any app from below, and build an app on loveable.dev
+- Choose any app from below, and build an app on loveable.dev or v0.app (free plan is enough)

 Example of tool to build: